Monday, November 25, 2024

 The proof then proceeds as a proof by cases.

 • The first case uses left to state our intention to prove the left side of the disjunctive proof goal, p = 1.
-The linarith tactic can perform an “add a number to both sides” step to justify the goal p = 1 from the current hypotheses, one of which is hp : p - 1 = 0.
+The linarith tactic can perform an “add a number to both sides” to justify the goal p = 1 from the current hypotheses, one of which is hp : p - 1 = 0.

 • The second case is almost the same, but we use right to state our intention to prove the right side of the disjunctive proof goal, q = 2.